rodages/React-to-the-future/README.md

 <img width="1280" alt="Screenshot of Green Move" src="https://user-images.githubusercontent.com/58271566/177605333-3b78125e-ffcc-4a1f-8b34-047670a0e80c.png">

 ## Description
-Greenmove is a front end React application for users to check air quality in an area using [Ambee Air Quality API](https://www.getambee.com/api-documentation) to aid their decision in moving to that area.
+Green Move is a front end React application for users to check air quality in an area using [Ambee Air Quality API](https://www.getambee.com/api-documentation) to aid their decision in moving to that area.

 # Installation and Usage
 Clone or download this repo.